Sharp integral inequalities for the dyadic maximal operator and applications: Applications

 After simple calculations in the left side of the above equality, the real number $q$ is cancelled giving us the quantity

 which is exactly $H_p(\beta+1)$.
 In this way we derive that

 This establishes the least upper bound we need to find for the quantity of interest for the general $\phi\in L^p(X,\mu)$.
-Note finally that the opposite inequality is also true, as can be concluded immediately by the sharpness of inequality \eqref{eq:1p14}, which is best possible for any fixed values of $f$ and $\beta.$ This is a consequence of the results that are presented in Section 5.
-Thus we have equality in the above inequality, and our the evaluation of the Bellman function of two variables for the dyadic maximal operator is completed.
+Note finally that the opposite inequality is also true, as can be concluded immediately by the sharpness of inequality \eqref{eq:1p13}, which is best possible for any fixed values of $f$ and $\beta.$ Thus we have equality in the above inequality, and our evaluation of the Bellman function of two variables for the dyadic maximal operator is completed.

 Anastasios D. Delis, Eleftherios N. Nikolidakis, National and Kapodistrian University of Athens, Department of Mathematics, Panepistimioupolis, Zografou 157 84, Athens, Greece.